CreativeAcer/LeakLens/README.md

 - Flags sensitive file types (`.pfx`, `.ppk`, `.kdbx`, `.pem`, ...) and risky filenames (`id_rsa`, `credentials`, `.env`, ...)
 - Scores every finding 1–10 so you spend time on what matters
 - Shows the **exact matched line and line number** for every content finding — no need to open the file
-- Streams results to a browser UI in real time
+- Streams results to a browser UI in real time using Server-Sent Events
+- Scans files in parallel using a configurable number of worker threads
+- Saves findings to a **SQLite database** per scan for fast historical querying
+- Can **resume interrupted scans** from a checkpoint without rescanning files already processed
 - Saves a timestamped JSON report of every scan, browseable in the **Reports tab**

 ---